dschibster/Apex-Batch-Job-Scheduler/docs/code.md

 Depending on if you use [Enhanced Logging](logging.md), the implementation of the `BatchJobBase` class differs slightly.
 In a standard case, you need only extend the `BatchJobBase` class:

 **Important:** The Batch Job requires a no-parameter constructor for generic scheduling purposes.
-You can however have call another constructor inside to get your parameters when needed.
+You can however have it call another constructor inside with constructor overloading to get your parameters when needed.

 ``` java
 public class YourBatchJob extends BatchJobBase implements Database.Batchable<SObject>{